-- Participate in a Simulation Lab orientation provided by Simulation Educator and/or Simulation Lab staff. - Read and acknowledge the Simulation Contract and Confidentiality Agreement (Appendix D). - Adhere to the Simulation Laboratory Guidelines and Code of Conduct. - Complete presimulation assignments PRIOR to lab attendance. - Gather and return equipment used for skill performance. - Approach situations and scenarios as if they are actual patient interactions. - Maintain safe practice. - Maintain cleanliness of the area. - Dispose of sharps appropriately. - Display professional courteous conduct showing respect and consideration for self and others.
+- Participate in a Simulation Lab orientation provided by Simulation Educator and/or Simulation Lab staff. - Read and acknowledge the Simulation Contract and Confidentiality Agreement (Appendix D). - Adhere to the Simulation Laboratory Guidelines and Code of Conduct. - Complete pre-simulation assignments PRIOR to lab attendance. - Gather and return equipment used for skill performance. - Approach situations and scenarios as if they are actual patient interactions. - Maintain safe practice. - Maintain cleanliness of the area. - Dispose of sharps appropriately. - Display professional courteous conduct showing respect and consideration for self and others.

-G. Confidentiality, Distribution, and Retention of Simulation Data
+3.7.
+Confidentiality, Distribution, and Retention of Simulation Data

-All simulation scenario practice sessions, video recordings and student records are considered confidential and are the property of the University of Louisiana at Lafayette.
-All interaction with simulators should be treated as real client experiences.
+All simulation scenario practice sessions, video recordings, and student records are considered confidential and are the property of the University of Louisiana at Lafayette.
+All interactions with simulators should be treated as real client experiences.
 Discussion of scenarios or information outside of these parameters is considered a violation of the Simulation Contract and Confidentiality Agreement (Appendix D).
-Simulation Educators, staff, and students are expected to adhere to the Simulation Contract and Confidentiality Agreement and uphold all requirements of the Health Insurance Portability and Accountability Act (HIPAA) and any other federal or state laws requiring confidentiality.
-Students should report any violations to the Simulation Educator.
-Simulation Educator and/or staff should report any violations to their respective Semester coordinator or the BSN Program Coordinator.
+Simulation Educators, staff, students, observers, and standardized participants are expected to adhere to the Simulation Contract and Confidentiality Agreement and uphold all requirements of the Health Insurance Portability and Accountability Act (HIPAA) and any other federal or state laws requiring confidentiality.
+This applies to both face-to-face encounters and virtual encounters.
+Students should report any violations to the Simulation

+Educator.
+Simulation Educators and/or staff should report any violations to their respective Semester Coordinator or the BSN Program Coordinator.

-All simulation data, video recordings, electronic and non-electronic documents are stored in a secured location and are retained up to 46 working days into the following semester in accordance with university policy governing student evaluation data.
+All simulation data, video recordings, and electronic and non-electronic documents are stored in a secured location and are retained up to 46 working days into the following semester in accordance with university policy governing student evaluation data.
 Video recordings used solely for teaching purposes during debriefing and peer review are deleted after use.
-Retained recordings and electronic documents are maintained on a secured server under password-protection.
+Retained recordings and electronic documents are maintained on a secured server under password protection.
 Retained non-electronic documents are stored by the respective Simulation Educator in an office storage cabinet under lock and key.
 Access to retained records is restricted to the appropriate Simulation Educator and staff of the Simulation Program.

 In some situations, confidentiality may be limited.
-These include instances of unsatisfactory performances, collection of data for research studies, internal review and quality improvement purposes or when continuing education credits are awarded for course participation.
-In the event of unsatisfactory performance, evaluation data may be reported to the appropriate faculty and administrators within the Department of Nursing.
+These include instances of unsatisfactory performance, collection of data for research studies, internal review and quality improvement purposes, or when continuing education credits are awarded for course participation.
+In the event of unsatisfactory performance, evaluation data may be reported to the appropriate faculty and administrators within the School of Nursing.
 When research is conducted, investigators conducting studies are required to obtain UL Lafayette Institutional Review Board (IRB) approval.
 Student anonymity and confidentiality will be protected.
-When continuing education credits are awarded for course participation the release of the participant roster to the accrediting body may be required.
+When continuing education credits are awarded for course participation, the release of the participant roster to the accrediting body may be required.

-H. Scheduling and Cancellation Procedures
+3.8.
+Scheduling and Cancellation Procedures